 Whoa!
 I seriously didn’t mean for that to sound so negative.
 Let me tell you what I mean.
 By upper elementary, many kids with disabilities are YEARS behind.
 As a general education teacher, I want you to have high expectations for all students, including your kids with disabilities.
 Learning disabilities tend to effect only a small portion of their learning (example: decoding or fluency), but they don’t typically impact every. single. aspect. of their academics.
 So, yes, she has a learning disability.
 But, she is NOT brain dead.
 It’s seriously ok to push them.
 It is seriously ok to have high expectations.
 But please, don’t treat her like she’s the classroom pet, where her classmates hold her hand and teach her to rely on others.
 Work hard to discover her areas of strength and MAXIMIZE them!

-Your identified kids aren't lazy.
+identified kids aren’t lazy.

 Often times, your students with learning disabilities are actually some of your hardest working kids.
 These are the kids that have to work their tails off to reach each and every milestone.
 Sometimes hard work reaps different rewards and rates of growth.
 And, I’m ok with that.
 Try to recognize the work rather than the gaps.

-If they could control their behavior, they would.
+control their behavior, they

 Now, some kids are truly smart enough to manipulate situations, and they ARE in control.
 However, many of the students sitting in our classrooms, cannot control their impulses, emotions, or reactions to peer situations.
 I always try to explain this in relation to my energy level.
 I don’t know about you, but I’m ready to crash by 7:00 on a Friday night.
 I WISH I had the energy level of my four year old.
 But, I don’t.
 There isn’t anything I can do to change that.